California will test six-cylinder diesel engines from VW's Audi, Porsche

 The California Air Resources Board's testing uncovered software in several Volkswagen models that allowed the company to cheat state and federal emissions requirements by switching performance levels between testing and real-world conditions.

-"That investigation looked at two-liter four-cylinder engines," said Young.
-"Now we're going to start looking at six-cylinder, three-liter diesel engines."
+"That investigation looked at two-litre four-cylinder engines," said Young.
+"Now we're going to start looking at six-cylinder, three-litre diesel engines."

 Young said VW engineers acknowledged the use of a so-called defeat device - in fact, a software algorithm - to circumvent state and federal emissions standards during a Sept.
 3 meeting in the board's El Monte, California testing headquarters, attended by senior engineering executives of the regulator and the car company.